shunsukeyoshimoto/solidfem/README.md

-Physics Based Simulation: Deformation simulation by FEM
+FEM analysis: Linear Elastic Object
 ====

 Overview

-This porject is for learning how to implement Finite Element Method for deformation simulation in C. Let's fill in the code at TODO.
+This porject is for learning how to implement Finite Element Method for deformation simulation.
+Let's fill in the code at TODO.

 ## Demo
 [![Solid FEM](https://img.youtube.com/vi/ESifso8Z9a8/0.jpg)](https://www.youtube.com/watch?v=ESifso8Z9a8 "Solid FEM")